 Read the final report from this training workshop that provided participants with unique insights and methodologies to more effectively include indigenous peoples in project implementation and design.

-Household surveys were conducted in various countries as part of the ECCA Programme and were made available here for download and analysis.
+Household surveys were conducted in various countries and will be made available for download and analysis.
+Future datasets will also be shared with this coalition.

 The questionnaire was first translated into the local language and tested twice with local farmers.
-The data were collected in 2014 by a national team.
+The data were collected in 2014 by a national team with 300 household surveys.
+Datasets are available from Bangladesh, Indonesia, Sri Lanka, Thailand and Viet Nam.
 Information collected in the questionnaire included the following:

 - Past experience on climate change, communications and adaptation response.
 Interviewees were asked about their perception about climate change and current sources of weather information.